TheTwitchy/xxer/README.md

     * This could mean a number of things, mostly related to not being vulnerable to XXE:
       * External entities may be disallowed.
 This can be done by rejecting DOCTYPE decclarations in documents, which I believe prevents XXE injection.
       * It may also allow entities, but disallow entities from remote sources.
 I've seen this on some Python XML libraries.
-      * Outbound traffic could be blocked at a firewall, or requests mat only go to whitelisted hosts.
+      * Outbound traffic could be blocked at a firewall, or requests may only go to whitelisted hosts.
     * There could also be a typo in the payload or a bug.
 Check the generated ``ext.dtd`` file to make sure everything looks correct.
     * If you get some sort of parsing error, make sure you apply URL encoding (or remove it, I dunno) to the payload.
 Basically make sure you have the "correct" amount of encoding.
   * The initial HTTP callback for ext.dtd works, but after that I see nothing.